 The MLME-ASSOCIATE.request is issued by the DME to the device MAC to initiate the association process with a given OWPAN.
 Upon reception of the primitive, the MLME shall start the association procedure as detailed in 5.4.5.

-If the MLME of a device receives multiple MLME-ASSOCIATE.request primitives for different target OWPAN IDs, it shall discard all but the first request and wait for its completion or timeout before accepting another request.

 The parameters of the primitive are listed in Table 7-6.